 And of course there are the famous reindeer.
 Many people know reindeer have been an important food source in Alaska but did you know they are not native?
 Reindeer were brought to Alaska from Siberia starting in 1892.
 The idea was to provide a new food industry for Native Alaskans whose whaling grounds were running dry.
 Reindeer is no longer a major source of meat but can still be enjoyed in the form of commercially available sausage.

 Sourdough bread is so popular that the word "sourdough" is slang for a person who lives in Alaska!
 This started during the Klondike Gold Rush when everyone kept a pot of sourdough starter in their kitchens.
 By "feeding" the starter with a little new flour every few days they kept the wild yeast alive and thriving so they could bake bread whenever they wanted.
 It's said people would even bring the pot to bed on cold nights to keep it from freezing!

 Fermentation was sometimes used as a preservation technique.
-Stinkhead and stinkeggs are preserved salmon heads and roe made by wrapping them in grasses and burying for several weeks, similar to Swedish lutefisk.
-The results are very unpleasant for non-natives to eat but is an important source of nutrition when food is scarce and considered a treat in the villages.
+Stinkhead and stinkeggs are preserved salmon heads and roe wrapped in grasses and buried for several weeks, similar to Swedish Surströmming, a stinky, fermented Baltic herring.** The results are very unpleasant for non-natives to eat but is an important source of nutrition when food is scarce and is considered a treat in the villages.

-Eskimo Ice Cream (also known as "akutaq") is a fancy name for a hearty dish you probably haven't heard of.
+Akutaq (also known as Eskimo Ice Cream) is a fancy name for a hearty dish you probably haven't heard of.
 Natives used to make this unusual dish by whipping the fat of hunted reindeer, seals, or bears, then adding snow and wild native berries.
-Sugar wasn't available then but it would probably be a nice addition.
+Sugar wasn't available but it would probably be a nice addition.
 Nowadays it is made with crisco and is mixed with berries, mouse food, dried meat, and other vegetables depending on what is available.